Azathothas/Stars/README.md

 - [RevoltSecurities/Dnsbruter](https://github.com/RevoltSecurities/Dnsbruter) – Dnsbruter is a powerful tool designed to perform active subdomain enumeration and discovery.
 It uses DNS resolution to efficiently bruteforce and identify potential subdomains for a given target domain.
 With its multithreading capability, users can control the concurrency level to speed up the process.
 - [RhinoSecurityLabs/cloudgoat](https://github.com/RhinoSecurityLabs/cloudgoat) – CloudGoat is Rhino Security Labs' "Vulnerable by Design" AWS deployment tool
 - [RhinoSecurityLabs/pacu](https://github.com/RhinoSecurityLabs/pacu) – The AWS exploitation framework, designed for testing the security of Amazon Web Services environments.
+- [Significant-Gravitas/AutoGPT](https://github.com/Significant-Gravitas/AutoGPT) – AutoGPT is the vision of accessible AI for everyone, to use and to build on.
+Our mission is to provide the tools, so that you can focus on what matters.
 - [Sprocket-Security/fireproxng](https://github.com/Sprocket-Security/fireproxng) – Next generation fireprox AWS API endpoint creation utility.
 - [StateFarmIns/LambdaLooter](https://github.com/StateFarmIns/LambdaLooter) – This application was built to help reduce the amount of time it takes to review AWS Lambda code.
 - [StevenBlack/hosts](https://github.com/StevenBlack/hosts) – 🔒 Consolidating and extending hosts files from several well-curated sources.
 Optionally pick extensions for porn, social media, and other categories.